-Store uncut and unwashed leeks in the fridge to keep them fresh the longest.
-Consider wrapping them in plastic or using a plastic bag if other foods absorb their smell.
+Store untrimmed and unwashed leeks in the fridge to keep them fresh the longest.
+Wrap them loosely in plastic or use a plastic bag if other foods absorb their smell.

-If you’re going to use your leeks within a couple of days, leaving them at room temperature is okay.
+If you’ll use your leeks within 2 to 3 days, leaving them at room temperature is okay.

-While refrigeration is the recommended method for storing leeks ([SDSU, MF]), they can sit in the pantry or kitchen for like 2 to 4 days without significant quality loss.
-If space in your refrigerator comes at a premium, that might be an option for you.
+While refrigeration is the recommended method for storing leeks, they can sit in the pantry or kitchen for 2 to 4 days without significant quality loss.
+So if space in your refrigerator comes at a premium, that might be an option.

 Leeks often have dirt between the leaves.
 Cut them in half lengthwise and wash the leaves separately to remove all the grit that might be there.